ShipBob has managed to create a fair bit of buzz in recent times.

 - Pick & Pack – The first five picks in an order are free.
 It’s $0.20 for the sixth pick and beyond.

-- Shipping Costs – The Shipping cost is a total cost that includes the fulfillment service, which means picking, packing, the packaging material & shipping.
+- Shipping Costs – The Shipping cost is a total cost that includes the ecommerce fulfillment service, which means picking, packing, the packaging material & shipping.

 Additional charges will apply if you avail of any of the services that are not mentioned here.
 For instance, disposal is a paid service.
 It’s $0.25 per disposed item, or $500 per pallet.
 Similarly breaking down cases, printing packing slips, Amazon orders (FBA), B2B orders and handling large packages are some services that are chargeable.